agardnerIT/killercoda_tutorials/forpete/step2.md

 We've installed and imported the `@openfeature/js-sdk` npm module, and used it to create an OpenFeature client called `featureFlags`.
 We then call `getBooleanValue` on that client to find out if the `with-cows` feature flag is `true` or `false`.
 Depending on what we get back we either show the new cow-based output, or the traditional plaintext format.

-Run the new server code now:
+Head back to Tab 1 and run the new server:

 ```
 node ~/app/app4.js